-What Is Buddy Punching?
+What is Buddy Punching?

 Something You Know

-Something you know (e.g. passwords, PIN) is the most common kind of authentication mechanism based on having the employee remember something and not disclose it to anyone else.
+Passwords and Pins are the most common kind of authentication mechanism based on having the employee remember something and not disclose it to anyone else.

 Something You Have